maribuon/HattCI/TUTORIAL.md

 diffV: 21.123385<br>
 hit #: 1<br>

-For comparison, the coordinates found at GenBank for the sequences in our tutorial.fasta can be found here [4 kb].
+For comparison, the coordinates found at GenBank for the sequences in our tutorial.fasta can be found [here [4 kb]](https://github.com/maribuon/HattCI/blob/master/data/tutorial.out "Download coordinates for data in example 1.").

 #### 2. Quantifying attC sites in metagenomes

 HattCI can be used to analyze large datasets.
-As an example we can use a metagenome from the Sargasso Sea [265 Mb].<br>
+As an example we can use a [metagenome from the Sargasso Sea [265 Mb]](http://datacommons.cyverse.org/browse/iplant/home/shared/imicrobe/projects/61/CAM_PROJ_SargassoSea.read.fa "Open external link."){:target="_blank"}.<br>

 In this case, we want HattCI to analyze both strands, since the fragments have not been assembled.
 For this we will use the flag -b.
 In addition, we want to run parallel threads, since the file is considerably large.
 For this, we will use the flag -t 4.
 Then HattCI can be called as: